ministryofjustice/create-and-vary-a-licence-api/README.md

 `$ ./run-local.sh`

+This script will also build the necessary containers for the front end.
+Once the script has ran and has started, in a separate terminal (at the root of the create-and-vary-a-licence repo for the UI), all you need to run is

+`$ npm run start:dev`

 # Running the unit tests

 Unit tests mock all external dependencies and can be run with no dependent containers.